 Balance Your Meter Readings and Your Electric Bill

 To balance your analog or digital electric meter, you should record the kilowatt-hours and dates of the consecutive readings and keep the data for later reference.
 At a minimum, read your meter once a month.
-The utility company typically does not reset analog or digital electric meters after a reading.
+The utility company typically doesn’t reset analog or digital electric meters after a reading.

 To calculate the kilowatt-hours used subtract the current reading from the previous reading.
 The result will be the kilowatt-hours used during that period.
 To calculate your electricity cost on the bill, multiply the amount of kilowatt-hours with the cost per kilowatt-hour in cents.
 Keep in mind that other charges apply, which vary depending on the supplier and your location.